SAP-samples/teched2025-IN162/README.md

 There are no dedicated requirement for this session.
 You would be able to execute the excercises by just following the descriptions even if you do not have any experience with **SAP Integration Suite and SAP Integration Suite, advanced event mesh.**

-However, you will be able to derive more value from this session, if you have some knowledge and understanding of event-driven architectures, namely events, queues, topics, event subscriptions along with SAP Integration Suite, SAP AI Launchpad, SAP AI Core, SAP Joule Studio and SAP Build Process Automation Actions.<br/>
+However, you will be able to derive more value from this session, if you have some knowledge and understanding of event-driven architectures, namely events, queues, topics, event subscriptions along with SAP Integration Suite, SAP Joule Studio and SAP Build Process Automation Actions.<br/>

 You can explore the following SAP Discovery Center missions to get started and build expertise with the SAP BTP services used in this hands-on workshop session.